-• Rosenfeld et al. 2022: Conceptual overview of stressor-response functions as a generalizable model for context dependence.
+- Rosenfeld et al. 2022; Jarvis et al. 2023: Conceptual overviews of stressor-response functions as a generalizable model for context dependence.
 This paper provides a valuable overview to conceptualize stressors as a mechanism to characterize the state of a system and ecological process.
-This also outlines common forms of stressor-response functions and key considerations for the creation of a stressor-response function from empirical data.
+Jarvis et al. 2023 also outline common forms of stressor-response functions and key considerations for the creation of a stressor-response function from empirical data. - Piet et al. 2021: A roadmap towards quantitative cumulative impact assessments: Every step of the way.
+Provides an important roadmap for working groups to consider linkages between land-use activities, resulting ecosystem pressures, functional linkages in space and time (exposure) and the consideration of endpoints to target study systems.